Why Is My Toilet Not Flushing?

 Some flushing problems indicate more serious plumbing issues.
 Venting problems, sewer line blockages, or improperly installed toilets require professional diagnosis and repair.
 At Triple Play Home Services, our licensed plumbers have diagnosed and repaired countless toilet flushing issues throughout Edmond and surrounding communities.
 We carry the specialized equipment needed to clear stubborn clogs, including video camera inspection tools that identify problems deep within your plumbing system.

-If your toilet continues refusing to flush properly after trying basic troubleshooting, don't let the problem worsen into a complete backup or overflow.
+If your toilet continues refusing to flush properly after trying basic troubleshooting, don’t let the problem worsen into a complete backup or overflow.
 Triple Play Home Services offers 24/7 emergency plumbing services throughout the Oklahoma City metro area.
-Our veteran-owned company brings NATE-certified expertise to every service call.
-Contact us at (405) 474-6723 for fast, reliable toilet repair that gets your bathroom back to normal.
+Our veteran-owned company brings licensed, insured Oklahoma plumbers to every service call.
+Contact us at (405) 500-5333 for fast, reliable toilet repair that gets your bathroom back to normal.